Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

         ![About](/assets/images/about.png)
     * As a new visitor/potential client, I want to look for social media links to find out how trusted and known they are.
         - A new visitor/potential client can find Social Links in the footer.
-Every link goes to clinic's social media and new user could find the benefits of communication through them.
+Every link goes to clinic's social media and new user could have the benefits of communication through them.
         - Also, in the footer, a user could see the time when he/she came to this page.
-It gives an idea how mush time a visitor spend browsing the website.
+It gives an idea how mush time was spend browsing the website.

         ![Footer](/assets/images/footer.png)
     * As a new visitor/potential client, I want to be able to book a reflexology treatment and to know their cost.
         - Treatment duration and cost information, a new visitor/potential client can find in "Treatment" part of "About" section.
-There are four options to book the reflexology treatment: 1) press on action button in Front Page; 2) read the instruction in "Location" section and press on choosen clinic marker on Google Map;
+There are four options to book the reflexology treatment: 1) press the action button on Front Page; 2) read the instruction in "Location" section and press on choosen clinic marker on Google Map;
           3) by phone, using 24/7 booking line; 4) by email; 5) using Contact Form in "Contact" section.

         ![Contact form](/assets/images/contact-form.png)